smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
-Did they, like, keep the list of demo logins on a sticky note?
+Like, did they just keep the list of demo logins on a sticky note?

 How did they know that someone else wasn't already using one of the demo accounts?
 -->